openvcash/vcash-website/README.md

     cd vcash-website/
     npm install

-After the dependency installation is completed create a `.www.json` file in the cloned directory and use the default config below.
+After the dependency installation is completed, create a `.www.json` file in the cloned directory and use the default config below.
 This file contains the server and client hostnames and protocols being used during SSR.